kaiewiggins/kaiewiggins.github.io/_posts/2020-08-01-Books-in-the-Wild.md

 Stocks: paperbacks of *Blind the Eyes*, third edition

 *Note: this adorable storefront hosts eco-friendly, ethically-sourced, and locally made toys and baby and children's wear, as well as books and gifts for all ages.
 Ask about storytimes and craft days!
 Educators: ask about school discounts.
-Local friends are often in stock here: ask about Jana Curl;, Roz MacLean & Anna McCarthy's books!*
+Local & BC friends are often in stock here: ask about Jana Curl, Kallie George, Ashley Kuramoto, Deborah Hodge, Roz MacLean & Anna McCarthy's books!*

 [![](/smolstore.jpg)](https://smolstore.ca/)